-Having bad breath should not be something that you should be embarrassed about since they could be symptoms of an underlying condition like diabetes, acid reflux and heart burn.
-People, who are taking antibiotics or on a low-carb diet, can even make their bad breath considerably worse.
+Having bad breath should not be something that you should be embarrassed about since it could be a symptom of an underlying condition like diabetes, acid reflux, and heartburn.
+People, who are taking antibiotics or are on a low-carb diet, can even make their bad breath considerably worse.
 Since this condition can be traced to health factors, it should be checked and treated.

-There are many factors that could give a person bad breath, in addition to the disorders mentioned above.
+Many factors could give a person bad breath, in addition to the disorders mentioned above.
 Poor dental hygiene, dry mouth and periodontal or gum diseases can also cause bad breath.

-Included in our wide selection of maintenance products is the popular Fresh Breath System- Breath RX, which was developed by the world-renowned Dr. Bill Dorfman.
-All our products.
+Included in our wide selection of maintenance products is the popular Fresh Breath System- Breath RX, developed by the world-renowned Dr Bill Dorfman.

 Dental caries is a common reason for bad breath.
-The tooth decay is effectively a bacterial infection, creating acid attacks on the enamel of your tooth.
-Although many people don’t realise this, the decay of one of the teeth can cause damage to all the teeth in your mouth, and the sense of bad breath will only increase over time, along with other inconveniences.
+Tooth decay is effectively a bacterial infection, creating acid attacks on the enamel of your tooth.
+Although many people don’t realise this, decay of one of your teeth can cause damage to all the teeth in your mouth, and the sense of bad breath will only increase over time, along with other inconveniences.

 Having caries treated is the first step to getting a fresh breath.
 Our dentists and specialists are highly experienced in providing emergency services and state-of-the-art white fillings to new and existing patients.LEARN MORE

-If your crown or bridge has been improperly fitted, or if you’ve suffered from a gum recession after the fitting you may find yourself sensing a foul odour coming from the are of the mouth holding the restoration.
-The most likely reason is that a gap has opened between the restoration (crown or bridge), allowing bacterial from consumed food and drink to enter.
+If your crown or bridge has been improperly fitted, or if you’ve suffered from a gum recession after the fitting, you may find yourself sensing a foul odour coming from the area of the mouth holding the restoration.
+The most likely reason is that a gap has opened between the restoration (crown or bridge), allowing bacterial from consumed food and drinks to enter.
 Over time, the build-up of bacteria will create an unpleasant taste, and the bad breath will increase.
-It is incredibly important to have the restoration re-fitted or changed if you’re experiencing this.
-Failing to do so, may cause irreversible damage to your gums and affect your entire oral health.BOOK A CONSULTATION
+If you are experiencing this, it is essential to have the restoration re-fitted or changed.
+Failing to do so may cause irreversible damage to your gums and affect your entire oral health.BOOK A CONSULTATION